The dependency problem

 __mocks__/focus-trap-react.tsx) just to make tests pass - An implicit contract that every consumer of shared-ui also needed this dependency in their bundle

-Modern browsers give us everything we need for focus trapping.
-The HTML
+Modern browsers already hand me everything I need for focus trapping.
+Open the

-For our React component, the refactored Modal stores a ref to the triggering
+On the React side, the refactored Modal stores a ref to the triggering element,

-element, manages document.body.style.overflow for scroll lock, and uses
+manages document.body.style.overflow for scroll lock, and listens for Escape

 export function Modal({ isOpen, onClose, title, children }: ModalProps) {